petrovanistvan/a-day-at-the-zoo/README.md

 ## Task
-Implement logic to handle draws
+- Implement logic to handle draws
+- Make it responsive

 ## Links